-Agriculture is smart to take advantage of the robust tourism industry in Sussex County.
-People are attracted to the Atlantic coastline, which offers sandy beaches, family activities, recreation, and shopping.
+As shown by the number of visitors to our county, the tourism industry in Sussex County remains strong.
 The U. S. Natural Resources Defense Council gave some of Sussex County's beaches a five-star rating for ocean water quality and ranked Delaware first among the 30 coastal states.
 If it isn't the beaches, the tax-free shopping also attracts tourism to the area.
-Along a two-mile stretch of Delaware Route 1, between Lewes and Rehoboth Beach, there are more than 140 outlet stores - employing more than 1,500 - offering a variety of products, such as clothing, tools, shoes, books, stereo equipment, gourmet food and kitchen supplies.
+Along a two-mile stretch of Delaware Route 1, between Lewes and Rehoboth Beach, there are more than 130 outlet stores - employing more than 2,400 - offering a variety of products, such as clothing, tools, shoes, books, stereo equipment, gourmet food and kitchen supplies.
 The Tanger Outlets have become a year-round destination for those who are attracted by reasonable prices and tax-free shopping in Delaware.
 According to Southern Delaware Tourism, an estimated \$850 million of Delaware's \$2 billion tourism revenue comes from sales in Sussex County.
-In 2014, it is estimated that visitors spent \$1.7 billion in Sussex County.
-They also report that the county sees 7 million annual visitors, which help employ over 18,000 workers in Sussex County.
-This number continues to increase with accommodation and food services positions increasing 350 jobs in 2016 according to the Delaware Annual Economic Report.
+Over the Thanksgiving holiday, approximately 100,000 people visit Sussex County each day, which has an estimated \$10 million impact to the County's economy according to the President of the Rehoboth Beach - Dewey Beach Chamber of Commerce.
+As the tourism industry continues to grow, the number of jobs also increases.
+Accommodation and food services positions increased

+520 jobs in 2017 according to the Delaware Annual Economic Report.
 Once only a summer destination for tourism, Sussex County has become a place to visit throughout the year.
 The Apple Scrapple Festival, Wings & Wheels Festival, Coast Day, Jazz Festival, Slam Dunk at the Beach, Sea-Witch Festival and the Nanticoke Pow-Wow are just a few events that draw visitors to the area year-round.